DCSO/MISP-dockerized/README.md

 ```

 ##### 3.1.
 [OPTIONAL] look if all required components are installed
-**MISP dockerized** comes with a requirements helper script that checks if all components are installed and all prerquistion are met, e.G. is the user part of the docker group and has the appropriate permission on the github repository folder.
+**MISP dockerized** comes with a requirements helper script that checks if all components are installed and all requirements are met, e.G. is the user part of the docker group and has the appropriate permission on the github repository folder.
 ```
 $> make requirements
 ```